InfernalWraith/Command-Lists/React.md

 ___

 ## Redux
-Redux is a `state` management library.
-With Redux, rather than maintaining state inside a component, it's extracted into the Redux library.
+**Redux** is a `state` management library.
+With **Redux**, rather than maintaining state inside a component, it's extracted into the Redux library.
 It makes creating complex applications easier, and it's not explicitly designed to work with **React**, and is thus used in other libraries, and there are ports of it for other languages as well.

 The **Redux cycle** consists of the following steps, listed in the order in which they are used: `Action Creator`->`Action`->`Dispatch`->`Reducers`->`State`.
 * An `Action Creator` is a function that creates or returns a plain JS object - an `Action`.